Guide on How to Register Your Company in Singapore

 * Accounts should not have more than 1 Loan or Hire Purchase item

 1) Benefits of Limited Liability

 Upon registration, a private limited company in Singapore becomes a separate legal entity.
-Hence, shareholders are not accountable for the business or company’s debts beyond the amount of share capital contributed.
+Hence, shareholders are not accountable for the business or the company’s debts beyond the amount of share capital contributed.